felgru/dune-dpg/INSTALL.md

    Alternatively, you can download the sources of the Dune core modules into `$DUNEDIR` like it is explained below in the MacOS instructions.
-   This is necessary if you are using an older Debian release like Jessie.

    If you are using a Debian release which does not include Boost Hana (i.e., Boost < 1.61), you can download a recent version from the Boost